mengwaichan/ShuttleBus_Route/README.md

 - `BusStop`: Represents a bus stop object with relevant information.
 - `BusRoute`: Predicts the shuttle bus route and retrieve arrival time for each shuttle bus
 - `StopPredictor`: Predicts the next bus stop based on current location, previous route, and other factors.

+## Limitations

+- Updates: Airtag updates occur on average every 3 minutes.
+Outliers do occur and gaps up to 15 minutes can occur when lack of crowd sorucing.

 ## Contributions